 Dumalabdab Falls may not be as high as the other waterfalls but it does have its own charming features to offer.
 It cascades like a bridal veil towards a naturally-built catch basin.
-There’s just nothing like it relishing its chilly waters as you gaze on the verdant vegetation.
+There’s just nothing like it relishing its chilly waters as you gaze at the verdant vegetation.

 - Location/Jump-off: Silay City

 10. Tinagong Dagat

 Tinagong Dagat lies atop a mountain with flat terrain.
 It is believed to be an old crater of a volcano.
 During rainy months, the plateau becomes flooded and turns into a lagoon with waters reaching 6 feet.
 Thus, hikers need to settle on higher elevations.